 Safe Tea for Breastfeeding Mothers

 Are you drinking lots of tea and breastfeeding?
-If you are drinking tea while breastfeeding, you need to remember that most teas contain caffeine.
+When drinking tea while breastfeeding, you must remember that most teas contain caffeine.

 Caffeine is not recommended in large quantities, and breastfeeding mothers are advised to stick to no more than two or three cups per day.